 September is Prostate Cancer Awareness Month

 1 in 8 Canadian men will be diagnosed with prostate cancer in their lifetime, making it the most common cancer in men.
-The need for greater public education is why we have designated September Prostate Cancer Awareness Month, a month dedicated toward engaging and connecting the public, media, academia, and government around a disease that affects us all on some level.
+The need for greater public education is why we designated September as Prostate Cancer Awareness Month, a month dedicated toward engaging and connecting the public, media, academia, and government around a disease that affects us all on some level.
 Whether it’s a cutting-edge research announcement

-, a special news feature, a public service announcement, a fundraising event, or a landmark that has been illuminated blue, Prostate Cancer Awareness Month is geared towards spreading the word in as accurate, diverse, and widespread a manner possible.
+, a special news feature, a public service announcement, a fundraising event, or a landmark that has been illuminated blue, Prostate Cancer Awareness Month was geared towards spreading the word in as accurate, diverse, and widespread a manner possible.

 While deaths from prostate cancer have dropped by approximately 40% over the past 20 years, an estimated 4,100 Canadian men died from the disease in 2015 alone.
 A lot of work remains to be done to reduce that number even further

 , and a valuable starting place is the collective understanding and active participation that comes with broader awareness.
 The more we understand, the more likely and better equipped we are to come together and truly make a difference, whether it be sharing information, making a donation to research, or dialing your health care provider’s number.